kolkhis/lab-utils/haproxy_k8s_keepalived/docs/project_k8s_haproxy_keepalived.md

 ---

 ## Generating a New Join Token
-If you lose the original `kubeadm join` command or its token, you can generate a new one without resetting the entire cluster.
+If you lose the original `kubeadm join` command or its token (generated when initializing a cluster with `kubeadm init`), you can generate a new one without resetting the entire cluster.

+Use the `kubeadm token create` command to generate a new token.
 ```bash
 kubeadm token create --print-join-command
 ```